enviroweather/mioffset-2026-front-end/content/about.md

 and
 [Michigan Department of Agriculture and Rural Development (MDARD)](http://www.michigan.gov/mdard/).

+Demo Test

-MI OFFSET is a planning tool for assessing potential odor impacts from livestock facilities.
+Michigan OFFSET is a planning tool for assessing potential odor impacts from livestock facilities.
 Output from this tool, called an odor footprint, is a radial plot which represents approximate distances that one must be away from the odor source to detect a noticeable or stronger odor up to 1.5%, 3% and 5% of the time for each of the 16 compass directions.
 MI OFFSET 2026 is a revised